wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 ## Usage

-You can parse the tests and run the API with just one command, e.g. `qa-docs -I /path-to-tests/ --type integration --modules test_active_response -il active-response-index`
+You can parse the tests and run the API with just one command, e.g. `qa-docs --tests-path /path-to-tests/ --type integration --modules test_active_response -il active-response-index`

 Also, you can visit the `qa-docs` tool [use guide](https://github.com/wazuh/wazuh-qa/wiki/QADOCS-tool-use-guide)

 ### Parsing

 #### Complete run
-    qa-docs -I /path-to-tests-to-parse/
+    qa-docs --tests-path /path-to-tests-to-parse/

-Using just the `-I` flag, the tool will load the schema file and run a complete parse of the paths in the configuration to dump the content into the output folder located in the `qa-docs` build directory. e.g: `qa-docs -I /wazuh-qa/tests/`
+Using just the `--tests-path` flag, the tool will load the schema file and run a complete parse of the paths in the configuration to dump the content into the output folder located in the `qa-docs` build directory. e.g: `qa-docs --tests-path /wazuh-qa/tests/`

 #### Parse specific type(s)
-    qa-docs -I /path-to-tests-to-parse/ --types <TYPE1> <TYPE2>
+    qa-docs --tests-path /path-to-tests-to-parse/ --types <TYPE1> <TYPE2>

 Using `--type` flag you can parse only the tests inside the type(s) folder(s) you want.

 #### Parse specific module(s)
-    qa-docs -I /path-to-tests-to-parse/ --types <TYPE1> <TYPE2> --modules <MODULE1> <MODULE2>
+    qa-docs --tests-path /path-to-tests-to-parse/ --types <TYPE1> <TYPE2> --modules <MODULE1> <MODULE2>

 Using `--modules` flag you can parse only the tests inside the modules(s) folder(s) you want.
 It also needs the type of tests where the tests are located.

 #### Parse specific test(s)
-    qa-docs -I /path-to-tests-to-parse/ -t(--test) TEST_NAME1 TEST_NAME2
+    qa-docs --tests-path /path-to-tests-to-parse/ -t(--test) TEST_NAME1 TEST_NAME2

 Using `-t, --test` flag you can parse only the tests that you want.
-The documentation parsed will be printed, if you want to save it you have to use the `-o` flag and specify the output directory. e.g: `qa-docs -I /wazuh-qa/tests/ -t test_cache test_cors -o /tmp`.
+The documentation parsed will be printed, if you want to save it you have to use the `-o` flag and specify the output directory. e.g: `qa-docs --tests-path /wazuh-qa/tests/ -t test_cache test_cors -o /tmp`.

 This option is not compatible with API-related options, because the output is printed or saved with `-o` in a custom directory.

 #### Check if test(s) exist
-    qa-docs -I /path-to-tests-to-parse/ -e(--exist) TEST_NAME1 TEST_NAME2
+    qa-docs --tests-path /path-to-tests-to-parse/ -e(--exist) TEST_NAME1 TEST_NAME2

 With this option the tool prints if test(s) do(es) exist.

 #### Sanity Check
-    qa-docs -I /path-to-tests-to-parse/ -s
+    qa-docs --tests-path /path-to-tests-to-parse/ -s

 Using `-s`, the tool will run a sanity check of the content in the output folder.